 Another way that nonprofit organizations can mitigate the risk of internal fraud is by giving key employees individual business debit cards from Bento for Business.
 The director can limit the type of allowed spending on each card.
 For example, one person may only be able to pay for gas at the pump with his or her card while another may have a card that is limited to purchasing office supplies.
 The director may check the spending of each employee using the cards at any time through our proprietary application.
 In this interface, the Bento Dashboard, administrators can turn individual cards off immediately by clicking a button on his or her screen.

-In addition to building better business practices, Bento for Business’s debit cards use 256-bit SSL encryption and are FDIC-insured up to $250,000 for total security.
+In addition to building better business practices, Bento for Business’s debit cards use 256-bit SSL encryption and are FDIC-insured to at least $250,000 for total security.
 To learn more about how your nonprofit organization can mitigate the risk of fraud, contact Bento for Business today or call us at (866) 289-1104.
 Our patient and knowledgeable support staff can answer any additional questions you may have and help you sign up for a 60-day free trial!

 Check Out Our Business Fraud Calculator – See What Your Fraud Risk Is In One Minute

 Applying does NOT affect your credit score!*This is not a credit card.

 Banking services provided by The Bancorp Bank, Member FDIC.
 This Card is issued by The Bancorp Bank pursuant to a license from Visa U.S.A Inc. and may be used everywhere Visa® debit cards are accepted.